eisaev/r2350/README.md

 ```
 - SSH connection will be interrupted - this is normal.
 - Wait for the indicator to turn blue.
-- Reset router to factory defaults.
+- Reset router to factory defaults using the physical reset button.

 ## Patch Bdata Partition (on router)
 This action is required only once.